John Phillips FRS (1800-1874)

-The St Marys Lodge has an interesting history.
-It was added to the 12th C gatehouse to St Marys Abbey during refurbishment in 1470, it survived the dissolution of the monasteries, and served a number of different uses, including as a prison until the early 1700s.
-In 1838 the Lodge was known as Gateway House, was in poor repair and was being used as the Brown Cow public house.
-It stands on a parcel of land which was added to the grounds of the Yorkshire Museum in 1835.
-Phillips, whose career was blossoming at that time, offered to undertake major repairs and refurbishment at his own expense, in order to make a home for himself and his sister, provided a substantial garden was included in a 30 year lease at £15 pa.
+St Marys Lodge has an interesting history.
+It was added to the 12th C gatehouse to St Marys Abbey during refurbishment in 1470.
+It survived the dissolution of the monasteries, and served a number of different uses, including as a prison until the early 1700s.
+In 1835, the parcel of land on which It stands was added to the grounds of the Yorkshire Museum.
+Known at that time as Gateway House, and being used as the Brown Cow public house, it was in poor repair.
+In 1838 Phillips, whose career was blossoming, offered to undertake major repairs and refurbishment at his own expense, in order to make a home for himself and his sister, provided a substantial garden was included in a 30 year lease at £15 pa.
 The YPS eventually agreed to a lifelong lease of the Gateway and the Garden, jointly with his sister Anne and starting in April 1839 when the existing tenant quit, for an even lower initial rent of £7 10s.
 The refurbishment was finished later in 1839 and Phillips renamed the building St Marys Lodge.

 British Geological Survey website: www.bgs.ac.uk